-At BBK we can provide businesses in the Barnet, Chatteris, Croydon, Southgate and Ilford area with help and advice.
+At BBK we can provide businesses in the Barnet, Ilford & Croydon area with help and advice.
 Here are some ideas for getting more from company meetings.

 Are your board or company meetings as effective as you would like?
 Here are eleven tried and tested strategies for getting the most out of your meetings and your board or company members: